Chrissy Teigen On The ‘How Do You Deal With Your Wife’ Question

 — Blavity News (@Blavity) February 27, 2019

-In December, per The Inquisitr, Teigen referred to her husband as the “best lover,” on his 40th birthday, raising some eyebrows.
+In December, per The Inquisitr, Teigen referred to her husband as the “best lover” on his 40th birthday, raising some eyebrows.
 In January Teigen posted about fights she has with her husband.
 Also that much, Teigen shared that she is “bitter” about seeing her husband work out.

 “I get very passionate, I get very loud, and he’s very much a diffuser,” she said at the time, per The Inquisitr.

-In early 2018, Legend and Teigen were implicated in the “Pizzagate” conspiracy theory, when believers in that theory believed that the celebrity couple was part of the supposed pedophile, because of the costumers they had chosen for their children.
+In early 2018, Legend and Teigen were implicated in the “Pizzagate” conspiracy theory, when believers in that theory believed that the celebrity couple was part of a supposed pedophile ring, because of the costumes they had chosen for their children.
 Per USA Today, Legend threatened to sue those making the assertion.